geoff-project/coi/docs/tutorial.md

 freeze indefinitely!

-Hence, we need another render mode, one that leaves the caller of [`render()`][cernml.coi.Problem.render] in full control.
+Hence, we need another render mode, one that leaves the caller of {meth}`~cernml.coi.Problem.render` in full control.
 At the same time, we don't want to give up the convenience of the Matplotlib API.
 This is exactly what `"matplotlib_figures"` is for.

 **An important detail**: The Pyplot API is so convenient because it manages a lot of global state for us.
 When embedding our class into a GUI app, the app